 • Give Grocery Store Tours.
 Take clients on a tour of the local markets available in your area and teach them how to shop healthy and avoid the more processed/packaged foods.

 • Strengthen your professional network.
 All professionals, including personal trainers, should have a group of other professionals they can rely upon to answer questions, provide insight, and refer clients to.
 If you do not have a registered dietitian as part of your network, starting making those connections and developing those relationships.
 Consider partnering with a dietitian to offer mini-workshops or webinars to clients and local businesses.
-Look for the win-win in all networking opportunities.
+Look for a win-win in all networking opportunities.

 Reduce Liability